JoelPasapera/ExpertAdvisory/README.md

 ### Efficient Data Management:
 - Uses Polars for efficient handling of large volumes of CSV data.
 ## Installation
-Instructions on how to install the necessary dependencies.
+1. Instructions on how to install the necessary dependencies.
 Do this: pip install -r requirements.txt
+2. Download the csv file https://drive.google.com/file/d/1eOcxFOqMeQjEqqXu-BibLyycKAQnjY5k/view?usp=sharing
+3. Make sure the csv file and the python script are in the same folder.
+You only need those 2 files.
 ## Usage
 Examples on how to use the script for backtesting in the following video https://www.youtube.com/watch?v=6wFukUeQCcg&ab_channel=JoelPasapera
 ## Limitations